 DC internships are competitive, so your documents need to be in top shape.
 We strongly recommend that you send us your resume for review before you apply for internships.
 Be sure to:

 - Send your resume as a Word document

 - Include the internship description in the email

 - Allow 3-4 days for review

-Apply to ten internships, and follow up within two weeks.
+- Apply to ten internships, and follow up within two weeks.
 Once your resume and supporting documents are complete, apply to internships.
 We urge you to apply to ten internships and recommend following up with each organization two weeks after you apply to ensure your materials were received.
-If the organization is unresponsive, contact the Washington Program Administrator in Washington, D.C.
+If the organization is unresponsive, contact the Washington Program staff for our assistance.